 - a.
 Place tags on all fiber-optic cable identifying the owner and direction of the cable. - b.
-Tags shall be used to label fiber optic cable in every cabinet, handhole, and building termination. - c.
+Use tags to label fiber optic cable in every cabinet, handhole, and building termination. - c.
 Tags shall be self-laminating vinyl material. - d.
 Tags shall be Panduit part number PST-FO or approved equal. - e.
 Tags shall clearly identify where each individual cable run originated and where it ends (handhole to handhole, handhole to cabinet, handhole to building, etc.).
 Include mileposts for handholes. - f.
 Handwritten tags are not allowed. - g.
 Tags shall use indelible ink or etching which does not fade in sunlight, or in buried or underground applications. - h.
 Tags shall be of a material that does not become brittle or deteriorate for a period of 20 years due to moisture, sunlight, soil minerals, chemicals or other environmental elements. - i.
 Engineer shall approve tag content before installation. - j.
-For fiber installations with joint Department of Transportation/other agency (or entity) use where the fiber will be owned by the other agency (or entity), install typical identifiers and/or markings for that fiber.
+For fiber installations with joint lowa DOT/other agency (or entity) use where the fiber will be owned by the other agency (or entity), install typical identifiers and/or markings for that fiber. - k.
+See plan sheet U.08 for labeling details.